spicelang/spice/docs/docs/cli/install.md

     ```

 ## Options
-You can apply following options to the `build` command:
+You can apply following options to the `install` command:

 | Option           | Short | Description                                                     |
 | ---------------- | ----- | --------------------------------------------------------------- |